Ephigenia/Ephigenia.github.io/_projects/2009-12-studentsn.md

 clients:
     - studentsn
 tags:
-    - PHP
     - CSS
     - HTML
+    - Jabber
     - Javascript
-    - Jabber
+    - PHP
 excerpt: |
-    Integration of a jabber server & client to the allready existing social network solution by creating a whole new jabber api client written in JavaScript.
+    Integration of a jabber server & client to the allready existing social network solution by creating a whole new jabber api client written in Javascript.
 ---